PFAS Water Filter Guide: Carbon, RO and Certified Claims

 Certification matters

 Do not accept "reduces PFAS" as a brand slogan.
 Look for the exact model in NSF, WQA, IAPMO, or manufacturer performance data, then check which PFAS compounds were tested and under what conditions.
+Our water filter certifications guide explains what NSF/ANSI 53 and 58 actually cover, and the reverse osmosis vs carbon comparison helps you pick between the two lanes.

 Start with the water report